Xiaofuhe/QC-pipeline-Tracula/README.md

 For more details, please see the paper:

-He X. et al. 2020 “A Quality Control Pipeline for Probabilistic Reconstruction of White-matter Pathways ", Journal of Neuroscience Methods, under revision.
+He X, Stefan M, Pagliaccio D, Khamash L, Fontaine M, Marsh R (2021).
+A Quality Control Pipeline for Probabilistic Reconstruction of White-matter Pathways.
+Journal of Neuroscience Methods. doi.org/10.1016/j.jneumeth.2021.109099

 ## Support
 For support using our tool, please contact: DTIQC2020@yahoo.com